Heaphy Five Day Classic Guided Walk

 Day 2 – Perry Saddle Hut to Saxon Hut (approx. 12.4km 4 hours)

-This is an easier day with only 4 hours walking.
+This is a gentler day of around only 4 hours walking.
 The track passes through kamihi and beech forest before reaching the wide expanse of tussock covered land known as the Gouland Downs.
-The track meanders down to Cave Brook, passing the famous ‘boot pole’, where trampers have tied their old boots.
-Past ‘the enchanted forest’, a limestone outcrop with caves and waterfalls, we continue over the final part of the Downs and climb gently to Saxon Hut (16 bunks), our accommodation for this evening.
+The track carries on down to Cave Brook, passing the famous ‘boot pole’, where trampers have tied their old boots.
+Past ‘the enchanted forest’, a limestone outcrop with caves and waterfalls, you will continue over the final part of the Downs and climb gently to Saxon Hut

-After a leisurely morning and a late breakfast at Saxon hut we head off across the Saxon downs, crossing several bridged rivers along the way, if we’re lucky enough we might even see some Whio or blue duck, as we reach the end of saxon downs we begin gently climbing a broad ridge where we cross over the boundary between the east and west department of conservation conservancies.
-From here we continue to climb towards the Makay Downs The track here is also interesting as you will start to see the impressive pink coloured Karamea granite, a crystal-rich mix of quartz, mica and feldspar.
+This morning you will head off across the Saxon downs, crossing several bridged rivers along the way, if you’re lucky enough you might even see some Whio or blue duck.
+You will continue to climb towards the Mackay Downs.
+The track here is also interesting as you will start to see the impressive pink coloured Karamea granite, a crystal-rich mix of quartz, mica and feldspar.
 We will also be passing by outcrops of giant granite boulders emerging from the tussock.
-The view from Makay hut is spectacular and allows us to see right down to the west coast and Heaphy river mouth where we will be spending our last night.
-Now it’s time to relax while your guides prepare another fantastic meal while you sit and enjoy the newest hut on the track built in 2013
+The view from Mackay hut is spectacular and allows us to see right down to the west coast and Heaphy river mouth

 Day 5 – Heaphy Hut to Kohaihai (approx. 16.2km – 5 hours)